St. Louis Cardinals: Retired numbers

-The Cardinals have retired 13 total jersey numbers––second in MLB only to the New York Yankees' 22––in honoring 15 total former players and club personnel on the left field wall at Busch Stadium.
-A 16th, Jackie Robinson, is honored by all MLB teams.
+The Cardinals have retired 13 jersey numbers in honor of 15 former players and club personnel, the second-most in Major League Baseball behind the New York Yankees, who have retired 22 numbers, and a 16th number, Jackie Robinson's 42, is honored by all MLB teams.

 For the majority of Rogers Hornsby's career, the Cardinals did not have any numbers on their uniforms.
 When the Cardinals experimented with numbers on uniforms in 1923, Hornsby briefly donned the number 4.
 He switched to 6 the following season before the team abandoned the practice.
 Upon his return to the team in 1933, Hornsby again wore number 4 before being traded later that year.
 The club opted to simply honor his name with no number attached to him in 1997.